MauritsMolberg/OscilloWatch/README.md

 Settings are assigned by creating an `OWSettings` object with the desired settings as constructor parameters.
 All settings are explained [here](settings.md).
-They are split into basic settings, which most users likely need to check/change, and advanced settings, which is intended only for advanced users who know how the application works.
+They are split into basic settings, which most users likely need to check/change, and advanced settings, which are intended for advanced users who know how the application works.

 ---